shugonta/tweetsharp/README.markdown

 T4 templates, making it ridiculously easy to extend for any API methods that Twitter introduces in the future.

 Due to popular request, I will offer commercial support services, depending on the scope and time requirements of your project.
-There will be a formal process for purchasing support available shortly, but in the meantime, you may inquire about support requests by contacting me through GitHub.
-For the majority of cases, you should be able to get on fine by forking, adding your desired API changes through the DSL, and issuing a pull request.
+You may inquire about support requests by contacting me through GitHub.
+For the majority of cases, though, you should be able to get on fine by forking, adding your desired API changes through the DSL, and issuing a pull request.

 API wrappers, in general, are a maintenance nightmare for both the consumer and the maintainer (this particular project tries very hard to be maintainable through code generation, DSLs, and a flexible data serialization scheme, but nothing